Mean-field games of optimal stopping: master equation and weak equilibria: Mean-field game in weak formulation

 \subsubsection{Randomised strategies}

-Now, the players are allowed to play with randomised (or mixed) strategies: they no longer necessarily stop when they reach the border $\cS_t$, but decide to stop with some probability.
+Let us provide a more informal discussion on the case where the players are allowed to play with randomised (or mixed) strategies: they no longer necessarily stop when they reach the border $\cS_t$, but decide to stop with some probability.
 This intuitively means that they can still be diffusing in $\cS_t$; also, the stopped players naturally remain frozen until the end of the game.
 Therefore, the second equality in \eqref{eqm1m0} becomes $\pa_t m(t,x,0) \ge 0$, as the players may only enter a `stopping position' but never leave it.
 Since it is still optimal to keep diffusing on $\cC_t$, we obtain

 where we used \eqref{FP} and the fact that $\pa_t m(t,x,0) \ge 0$ to derive the inequality.
 Formally, the PDE system characterising equilibria becomes